 The earth is a realized idea, one that is simultaneously effective (force) and effected (appearance).
 It is thus a unity of soul and body, of which we call the pole of its activity that it turns outward extension, form, body; the one it turns inwards intension, essence, force, soul.
 Now, as the whole of the earth only exists through this unification of soul and body, so, too, the individual and smallest things only exist through it and cannot be conceived as split in two, for an outer without an inner, an essence without form, a force without some sort of effect, is not comprehensible.
 (I:446)

-Similarly to Schelling, for Günderrode opposites are not originally separate, but dual aspects or poles of a single thing.
+Similarly to Schelling, for Günderrode opposites are not originally separate but dual aspects or poles of a single thing.
 This applies to the dualities we think of as essence and form and as mind or soul and body: at root, these are one, like the inside and outside of a single thing, and their full manifestation requires their complete commensurability.
-Thus, as we saw above, for Günderrode the fully realized idea of the earth is not one in which mind predominates over body, but a state of equilibrium in which these fully penetrate each other: “where all body would also at the same time be thought, all thinking at the same time body[.]”
+Thus, as we saw above, for Günderrode the fully realized idea of the earth is not one in which mind predominates over body but a state of equilibrium in which these fully penetrate each other: “where all body would also at the same time be thought, all thinking at the same time body.”

-Günderrode does imagine a role for human beings in the development of consciousness, and therefore in the emergence of mind or soul in material.
-However, we have to search outside “Idea of the Earth” and “Letters” to find support for this claim, and for the application of Günderrode’s metaphysics to her ideas on social relationships.
+Günderrode does imagine a role for human beings in the development of consciousness and therefore in the emergence of mind or soul in the material.
+However, we have to search outside “Idea of the Earth” and “Letters” to find support for this claim and for the application of Günderrode’s metaphysics to her ideas on social relationships.
 Like most of Günderrode’s work, “Story of a Brahmin” is consistent with the metaphysical picture presented in “Idea of the Earth” and “Letters,” although the language is more religious and less philosophical than in these other pieces.
 This is perhaps partly because “Story of a Brahmin” was published in 1803, before Günderrode’s detailed engagement with Bruno; this fact should also warn against reading Günderrode’s work as too derivative of Schelling, despite the overt similarities between their work.
 Günderrode seems to have adapted Schelling’s ideas to fit a philosophical system that she was already in the process of developing when she encountered his thought.

 In “Story of a Brahmin,” Günderrode claims that the development of “consciousness and thought” from bare matter through human beings and beyond is part of a process of increasing perfection and individuation that will ultimately allow the things of the world to be unified with what she calls, among other things, the “primal force” (Urkraft):